 CHARGE ( coloboma of the eye, heart defects, atresia of the nasal choanae, retardation of growth or development, genital or urinary abnormalities, and ear abnormalities and deafness) syndrome

 Cause and Pathophysiology

-Cause of radial club hand is not known but current theory relates defect in ectodermal ridge, a thickened layer of ectoderm that directs differentiation of the underlying mesenchymal tissue and limb formation.
+Cause of radial club hand is not known but current theory relates defect in the ectodermal ridge, a thickened layer of ectoderm that directs differentiation of the underlying mesenchymal tissue and limb formation.

 Spectrum of Findings in Radial Club Hand

-The forearm is shortened, and the wrist is deviated radially leading to perpendicular relationship between wrist and forearm.
+The forearm is shortened, and the wrist is deviated radially leading to a perpendicular relationship between wrist and forearm.

 This angulation between the wrist and forearm places flexor and extensor muscles at a disadvantage.

 The ulna is two third of the normal length at birth and this discrepancy persists throughout life.
 True forearm rotation is absent.